 Kind of rigorous, right?
 That’s a good thing!
 It means you, as my client, are protected.
 I’ve been trained to look at big pictures of science and to break huge, complex concepts down into “eat this and here’s why.”
 We’re trained in Medical Dietetics, which means we know how your medical history and diseases are impacted by nutrition.
 In general, eating more fruits and veggies is good, right?
 Not if the client has kidney disease—this increase in potassium could make their heart stop!!
 Eat as clean as you possibly can to be healthy, right?
 Actually no, mental health suffers (this is why I focus on finding balance) when people do this, and a Health Coach or Nutritionist telling someone this may have the absolute best intentions, but if they haven’t been trained like a Dietitian has in identifying disordered eating patterns, they could push someone into some severe and long lasting mental health problems.

-I am so happy and proud to be your Registered Dietitian-Nutritionist.
+I am so happy and proud to be a Registered Dietitian-Nutritionist.
 YOU are literally the reason I got through Organic Chemistry, I’m not even kidding, I used to think “Jen you gotta get through this because this is one step closer to helping your people.”
 I could cry thinking about it.
 Lova ya.
 Mean it.